 Joe will fight endlessly until Democrats pass his legislation to end the public funding massive sick-leave retirement payouts that are burdening taxpayers and other property tax "Tool Kit" reforms.

 Earlier in his career, he was the prime sponsor of the School Report Card to hold public schools and teachers accountable.
 He lead the early fight for clean ocean and beach legislation and pushed green acres and open space efforts.
 He created the first stable funding for shore protection, sponsored the Environmental Infrastructure Trust, and the NJ Cultural

 In addition to his Senate duties, Joe works in the private sector and is affiliated with with Newmark Grubb Knight Frank, a commercial real estate services firm, and Newport Capital, Red Bank, an investment advisory firm.
 Senator Kyrillos, 53, graduated from Hobart College and earned a Master’s degree at Boston University

 Visible and accessible in his district and around the State, he has appeared from time to time on television on FOX, CNN, MSNBC, New York network affiliates, and local New Jersey outlets.

 Joe is driven so that New Jersey children and families will have the opportunity to live the American Dream that he and his wife Susan, and their families were afforded.
 He wants to help motivate opportunities for success.

 Joe’s father and grandparents immigrated to America to live the Dream.
 His grandfather worked as a tool and die maker at Thomas Edison’s factory in West Orange.
 His father was a local doctor and his mother raised four children and graduated from college at age 50.

-He and Susan live in Middletown with their children, Max, 14, and Georgia, 11, and are members at Tower Hill Presbyterian Church in Red Bank.
+He and Susan live in Middletown with their children, Max and Georgia, and are members at Tower Hill Presbyterian Church in Red Bank.